 Wellnx is also the company behind the weight loss supplement NV Clinical

-The Better Business Bureau gives Wellnx/SlimQuick Labs a rating of “F” when this review was written.
+The Better Business Bureau gives Wellnx/SlimQuick Labs a rating of “A+” when this review was updated.
 See the BBB file for updates and more information.
-Given that there have not been many complaints listed with the BBB in the last 5 years, I felt this rating was somewhat harsh.
 The corporate address for Wellnx is 6335 Edwards Blvd., Mississauga, Ontario, L5T 2W7, Canada.

 How To Return SlimQuick